 The Climate Change Act requires a statutory five year Climate Change Plan to be in operation at all times, ensuring a clear direction for the Island to achieve net zero carbon emissions by 2050.

-The draft Climate Change Plan for 2022 – 2027 has recently been published, and highlights a wide range of topics and actions that will impact both residents and businesses on the Isle of Man, and are critical to tackling climate change.
+The Climate Change Plan for 2022 – 2027 was consulted on in 2022 and received Tynwald assent in October 2022.
+It highlights a wide range of topics and actions that will impact both residents and businesses on the Isle of Man, and are critical to tackling climate change.
 These include:

 - electricity generation